Meeting Rooms and AV LED Walls vs Projectors in Hospitality

 The measurable benefits of LED upgrades:

-• 29% guest satisfaction (STR Canada, 2025)
+• Better guest satisfaction

 For hotels competing in Canada’s hospitality market, investing in LED walls is not just about visuals—it’s about future-proofing guest experiences.